lukegjpotter/cycling-ireland-events-rest-service/README.md

 This information will include which races are part of the Men's Nation League and the Women's National League.

 ## Version 4 Planned Features
-A way to check if Events have been cancelled, prosponed and/or rescheduled.
+A way to check if Events have been cancelled, postponed and/or rescheduled.